Building-maintenance-colleagues-talking

 This approach puts companies in control of their maintenance activities, rather than working on a continual reactive basis.

-To create a balanced maintenance strategy, it’s important to blend different maintenance approaches based upon the risks associated which each asset type and its availability.
+At SFG20, we advocate for a blended approach of maintenance strategies including Preventive Maintenance.
+To create a balanced maintenance strategy, it’s important to blend different maintenance approaches based upon the risks associated with each asset type and its availability.

 How Does Preventive Maintenance Work?